TresAmigosSD/SMV/docs/user/dqm.md

 Currently, there are 2 types of validations implemented,
 * Parsing validations
-* Date Quality Management validations
+* Data Quality Management validations

 ## Parsing Validation
 When we load a Csv or Frl (Fix Record Length) file, there are always potential parsing